Are you ready to double your search traffic?

 Why do search users and consumers prefer infographics?

 It’s because the human brain processes visual data 60,000 times faster than plain text.
-In addition, 65% of users are visual learners.
 Also, 90% of information transmitted to the human brain is visual.

 For example, if you wanted to make an infographic about infographics, you could take the few stats we listed above: